apache/privacy-website/faq/committers.md

 Before using any further tracking software please ask on privacy@apache.org

+### Can I use hosted versions of jQuery, images or anything else provided by servers we don't own?

+Please don't embed any content from servers which we don't own.
+Every server or CDN you use will need to be listed in our privacy policy.
+To avoid constant extensions to our privacy policy, please download the content and make it available from our own hosts.
+As of now, using third party CDNs does not even impose [performance benefits](https://wicki.io/posts/2020-11-goodbye-google-fonts/)

 ### Can I use Google Fonts?

 You can use Google Fonts, but please host the fonts on ASF servers.